 UIS serves the region's working adults by offering business degree programs, including an MBA program, at UIS Peoria.
-In 2018, UIS Peoria was in the Perley Building at 115 S.W.
-Adams St. in downtown Peoria.
-Effective August 2019, UIS Peoria relocated to 1 College Drive, Room 303B, in East Peoria.
+UIS Peoria is located at 1 College Drive, Room 303B, in East Peoria.
 UIS leases space from Illinois Central College (ICC), which includes classrooms and office space.
 There are no residential facilities associated with UIS Peoria.